Saturday, August 23rd

 9:00am - 6:30pm

 Meet at the Conners/Highlands Ferry @ 9:00

-Spend the day wandering one of NYC's newest and unique parks - The Highline.
+Start this unique workshop captuing images of the Verrazano Bridge, Brooklyn Bridge along with the New York City skyine from the water all during our ferry ride to NYC.
+We then walk and take the subway cross town to the Highline - one of NYC's unique parks.
 Built on an elevated 1930's freight rail structure on Manhattan's lower west side.
 This will be a relaxed day of exploration as we meander the length of the park and back again capturing images.

-Our instructor Michael will provide you with valuable advice on how to make your photograph more than just a snapshot.
-You will work on in camera composition, exposures and depth of field.
-Your day will start with a ferry ride from the Atlantic Highlands, NJ to NYC's Pier 11 on the SeaStreak.
-This will offer you a unique perspective of the NYC skyline as you approach from the water including the Verrazano, Manhattan and Brooklyn Bridges.
-A short subway ride and walk will get you to the northern entrance of The Highline.
+Your instructor Michael will provide you with valuable advice on how to make your photograph more than just a snapshot.
+You will work on in camera composition, exposures and the elements of design.
 This promises to be a full and exciting day of photography exploration and a great adventure.

 Pay your own way lunch at one of the restaurants along The Highline

 Plastic bag for your gear if it's inclement weather

 Lightweight tripod (optinal - not necessary and remember you have to carry it all day)